RCRA

 California DTSC Renews Hazardous Waste Facility Permit For Veolia Richmond Facility

-California regulators have granted a 10-year permit renewal for a major hazardous waste storage and transfer facility in Richmond.
-This decision secures critical regional waste infrastructure for RCRA and non-RCRA materials, maintaining operational continuity for industrial waste generators.
+California regulators have approved a 10-year permit renewal for a major hazardous waste storage and transfer facility in Richmond.
+This decision secures critical regional waste infrastructure and ensures operational continuity for industrial waste generators managing RCRA and non-RCRA materials.

 ceqanet.lci.ca.govUnited StatesUnited States